wdi-sg/gitbook-2019/01-workflow/code-review.md

 # Reading Code

-## Run
+## repos setup

-Run the code.
-See the output and what the code does and how it runs.
+#### Get the code

 - go to the pull requests page for this assignment
 - find your partner's pull request
 - click into their profile to find their repo
-- click on the repo address so that you can clone it `git clone {copied address}`
+- click on the repo address so that you can clone it `git clone {copied address}` (note: you are `clone`ing not `fork`ing!)
 - make sure that you run the command *outside* of where you have your own forked repo

+#### Become a collaborator

+- invite your partner as a collaborator to your own repo
+    - go to the settings tab of your repo
+    - on the left-hand bar click "collaborators"
+    - enter their github username

+- recieve your repo collaboration invite (check your github email)

+## Run

+Run the code.
+See the output and what the code does and how it runs.

 ## Read